totoantibes/NinaLumixPlugin/README.md

 ﻿# LumixCamera

-LongDescription", @"Lumix native plugin provides a USB direct method to interface with [compatible Lumix cameras](https://av.jpn.support.panasonic.com/support/global/cs/soft/tool/sdk.html).
+Lumix native plugin provides a USB direct method to interface with [compatible Lumix cameras](https://av.jpn.support.panasonic.com/support/global/cs/soft/tool/sdk.html).

 This differs from the ASCOM Driver which interfaces over wifi and http.
 As the ASCOM driver allows a wider set of cameras it also does not provide a liveview and is rather slow in downloading the RAW images to Nina.
 Ths published Lumix SDK is somewhat limited.
 It is therefore not possible to use the Bulb mode.
 The max exposure limit is set to 60 secs.